underscoreio/essential-slick/src/pages/2-selecting.md

 users.sortBy(_.name.nullsFirst)
 ~~~

-The generated SQL for the above quiery would be:
+The generated SQL for the above query would be:

 ~~~ sql
 select "name", "email", "id"